 Virtual DataPort provides access to ODBC sources.

-To retrieve data from a Microsoft Excel file, we recommend creating an Excel data source instead of an ODBC one because the performance of the queries involving this type of data source will be much better.
-See more about this type of data source in the section Excel Sources.
+To retrieve data from a Microsoft Excel file, we recommend creating an Excel data source instead of an ODBC one.
+The performance of the Excel data sources is significantly better.

 If a source can be accessed with a JDBC driver and with an ODBC driver, create a JDBC data source instead of an ODBC one.
-The reason is that in Virtual DataPort, queries involving a JDBC data source run faster than if they involve an ODBC data source, even if the underlying source is the same.
+Queries involving a JDBC data source run faster than if they involve an ODBC data source, even if the underlying source is the same.

-The creation of ODBC data sources is disabled by default when the Virtual DataPort server runs on Linux.
-To enable it, follow the steps described on the section Enabling the Support for ODBC Sources When the Virtual DataPort Server Runs on Linux of the Installation Guide.
+The creation of ODBC data sources is disabled by default when Virtual DataPort runs on Linux.
+To enable it, follow the steps described on the subsection Enabling the Support for ODBC Sources When the Virtual DataPort Server Runs on Linux below .

-If you configured the Denodo server to run with an external Java Runtime Environment, not the one included in Denodo, follow the steps of the appendix Enabling the Support for ODBC Sources When an External JRE is Used.
+If you configured the Denodo server to run with an external Java Runtime Environment, not the one included in Denodo, follow the steps of the appendix Enabling the Support for ODBC Sources When Using an External JRE.

 To create a new ODBC data source, right-click on a database of the Server Explorer and click New > Data source > ODBC.